quyetkaito68/SPOJ-completed-code/README.md

 "# SPOJ-completed-code"
-Hi everyone, this is my completed-code in website SPOJ-PTIT.
+"Hi everyone, this is my completed-code in website SPOJ-PTIT."